Pratt & Whitney R-2180-E Twin Wasp E

 The Pratt & Whitney R-2180-E Twin Wasp E was a radial aircraft engine developed in the United States by Pratt & Whitney.
 It had two rows of seven cylinders each.
 Its only production application was on the post-World War II Saab 90 Scandia airliner.

 Design and development

-The R-2180-E is effectively a fourteen-cylinder simplification of the twenty-eight cylinder R-4360 Wasp Major engine; its cylinders are the same size and displacement as those of the Wasp Major.
+The R-2180-E Twin Wasp E was a post-World War II development of Pratt & Whitney's large radial engine family.
+It was effectively a fourteen-cylinder simplification of the twenty-eight-cylinder R-4360 Wasp Major engine; its cylinders are the same size and displacement as those of the Wasp Major.
+The engine first ran on 25 September 1945 and was first shipped on 31 January 1949.

 The R-2180-E Twin Wasp E was available in a "power-egg" installation certificated in 1945 for use as an engine upgrade for the Douglas DC-4.
+Pratt & Whitney built 75 R-2180 Series E engines before production ended in 1951.